 Exploration – Children need to be familiar with their emotions and what to call those feelings that arise in their chest.
 They should be allowed to explore what in their environment makes them feel sad, happy, curious, exhausted, helpless or empowered.

 Self-preservation and Self-Development – In order for a child to function and develop properly, we have to make sure that his or her needs are met on all levels.
-For body it is nutritious food and exercise, for mind – challenges and means to develop.
-Well-being of the soul and spirit is just as paramount.
+For body it is nutritious food and exercise, for the mind – challenges and means to develop.
+The well-being of the soul and spirit is just as paramount.

 Abstraction and Imagination – Children should be free to express their feelings and emotions through imaginative play, art experiences, drawing.